KigenF/Verifiable_Compliance_Affidavit_evaluation/README.md

 cargo bench
 ```

-Runs Criterion benchmarks for tree construction, GenNP, GenVCR, and VerifyVCR.
+Criterion benchmarks are the source for the **reported execution-time numbers**
+(GenVCR and VerifyVCR), covering both the policy-count sweep (`k`, at N=10K) and the
+watchlist-size sweep (`N`, at k=1); tree construction and GenNP are benchmarked as
-HTML reports are written to `target/criterion/report/index.html`.
+well.
+Each result is a mean with a 95% confidence interval.
+HTML reports are written
+to `target/criterion/report/index.html`.

 ## Dependencies